AnduroProject/coordinate/doc/build-freebsd.md

 ### 3. Install Optional Dependencies

 #### Wallet Dependencies
-It is not necessary to build wallet functionality to run either `coordinated` or `bitcoin-qt`.
+It is not necessary to build wallet functionality to run either `coordinated` or `coordinate-qt`.

 ###### Descriptor Wallet Support